Tiger pistol shrimp: Tiger pistol shrimp and gobies

-Some burrows of A. bellulus were also found to be shared by a specific species of porcelain crab Enosteoides lobatus.
-In these observed burrows, E. lobatus stayed near the burrow's entrance and followed warning signs from the gobiid fish, similar to the behaviour of A. bellulus.
-E. lobatus are filter feeders, benefiting from abundant food sources outside the burrows due to higher rates of detritus flow through water movement.
-However, seeking refuge within the burrows offers them greater protection from predators.
+Some burrows of Alpheus bellulus were also found to be shared with the porcelain crab Enosteoides lobatus, forming a three-way relationship between the shrimp, the gobiid fish, and the crab.
+In these observed burrows, E. lobatus stayed near the burrow entrance and followed warning signs from the gobiid fish, similar to the behaviour of A. bellulus.
+E. lobatus are filter feeders and benefit from abundant food sources outside the burrows due to higher rates of detritus flow caused by water movement.
+However, seeking refuge within the burrows offers greater protection from predators.

 In aquaria

-The tiger pistol shrimp is one of the most popular pistol shrimp in the marine aquarium hobby as it has a peaceful temperament, is inexpensive and does not require complicated care.
+The tiger pistol shrimp is considered to be one of the more popular pistol shrimp species in the marine aquarium hobby due to its subdued temperament compared to other pistol shrimp species, its relative low cost, and its basic care requirements.

 Original publication

 Miya, Y. & S. Miyake, 1969.
 Description of Alpheus bellulus sp. nov. associated with gobies from Japan (Crustacea, Decapoda, Alpheidae).— Publications from the Seto Marine Biological Laboratory 16: 307–314.